jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 The deal.II documentation has a page dedicated to the issue of what parts of C++11 we use and how this works: at http://dealii.org/developer/doxygen/deal.II/group__CPP11.html .

+deal.II may be compiled in C++11 mode with some older compilers that do not support everything in the standard: more specifically, we limit the usage of features in C++11 to things that may be found in GCC 4.6 or newer.
+We currently require support for the following features:

+1. `auto`-typed variables
+2. The `nullptr` keyword
+3. Move constructors
+4. The `declval` and `decltype` keywords
+5. Lambda functions

+In addition, we do not use the following features for compatibility with older
+compilers:

+1. Marking virtual functions as `override`
+2. Some features of the `type_traits` header, such as `std::is_trivially_copyable`
+3. Inheriting constructors

 ### Can I convert Triangulation cell iterators to DoFHandler cell iterators?

 Yes.
 You can also convert between iterators belonging to different